 where the duality breaking at superhorizon scales becomes apparent, with the leading order corrections to the adiabatic case \eqref{eq:dualdisp} (and in turn, to scale-invariance) being prominent at large $k$ for inflation and small $k$ for contraction.
 While the effect is amplified with increasing $R$ in both cases, contraction leads to a different late-time behaviour very close to the critical ``Unruh" value $R\to R_c$ (note that the $a\to0$ and $R\to R_c$ limits of $\Delta_k$ as defined in the second line of \eqref{eq:disp} do not commute):

-This hints at drastic nonadiabatic corrections featuring an additional zeroth order, scale-independent term absent in the noncritical case~\eqref{eq:correction}.
-It is interesting to note that in the leading order, this dispersion now matches that of a $v=-3$ power-law expansion, which for a nearly static $W_k$ results in a frozen power spectrum $\mathcal{P}_{\delta\phi}\propto (k^2W_k)^{-1}$ that is scale invariant ($n_s= 1$) at large $k$ and red-tilted ($n_s<1$) at small $k$. {Importantly, we can conclude that these results also carry over to minimal length approaches, revealing hitherto unexplored, dramatic implications of trans-Planckian damping~\cite{2003Hassan.SlothNPB} on collapsing geometries (see for details Appendix \ref{Sec.
+{Here, the damping term $\Delta_k$ is promoted to leading order, and dominated by a} scale-independent term absent in the noncritical case~\eqref{eq:correction}.
+In the leading order, this dispersion now matches that of a $v=-3$ power-law expansion, which for a nearly static $W_k$ results in a frozen power spectrum $\mathcal{P}_{\delta\phi}\propto (k^2W_k)^{-1}$ that is scale invariant ($n_s= 1$) at large $k$ and red-tilted ($n_s<1$) at small $k$. {Importantly, we can conclude that these results also carry over to minimal length approaches, revealing hitherto unexplored, dramatic implications of trans-Planckian damping~\cite{2003Hassan.SlothNPB} on collapsing geometries (see for details Appendix \ref{Sec.
 III})}.

-In order to understand how these corrections translate to observable consequences, we rely on numerical simulations of the power spectrum (incorporating the exact form of $\Delta_k$, see for details of the simulations \cite{sm}) and track its evolution all the way to superhorizon scales $|k\eta|\ll1$.
+In order to understand how these corrections translate to observable consequences, we rely on numerical simulations of the power spectrum (incorporating the exact form of $\Delta_k$, see for details of the simulations Appendix \ref{Sec.
+IV}, and track its evolution all the way to superhorizon scales $|k\eta|\ll1$.
 While \eqref{eq:correction} indicates duality breaking due to nonadiabatic corrections at both the low-momentum corner (for contraction) and high-momentum corner (for inflation), our focus is on the former.
 From \ref{fig:PST} and \ref{fig:PS2}, we observe that in this regime~($k\ll1$) the inflationary power spectrum remains scale invariant, whereas nonadiabatic corrections to the contraction power spectrum manifest as a blue-tilt ($n_s>1$) for noncritical values of $R$, and a red-tilt ($n_s<1$) for $R=R_c$.
 At the critical ``Unruh" value $R_c$, the contraction power spectrum freezes (as seen in \ref{fig:PST}) due to the late-time dynamics asymptoting to that of a $v=-3$ power-law expansion~\eqref{eq:critdisp} to leading order.